-Today, our congregation’s spiritual leaders are Rabbi Jonathan Miller, Cantor Jessica Roskin and Rabbi Laila Haas.
+Today, our congregation’s spiritual leaders are Interim Senior Rabbi Douglas Kohn, Cantor Jessica Roskin and Rabbi Laila Haas.
 Under their enthusiastic leadership, our congregation continues to grow and flourish in both numbers and activity.
 They embrace our philosophy of community and are exceptionally innovative in their programming and service to the Temple family and community at-large.

 In recent years, with extraordinary leadership and participation from both the congregation and our clergy, Temple Emanu-El completed several multi-million dollar campaigns for renovation of its spiritual home on Highland Avenue and to further build our Endowment Fund.

 We celebrate our past and we take joy in knowing that Temple Emanu-El’s best days are ahead.
 We welcome you with open doors and open hearts.